old-School18/Competitive-Programming-Templates/README.md

-# Competitive-Programming-Templates
-C++ templates for Competitive Programming
+A curated list of code templates in cpp for Competitive Programming.